neilbrown/edlib/README.md

 The HEX renderer provides an alternate “render-line” for a document which starts each line at a multiple of 16 bytes from the start of the document, and formats the next 16 bytes as hex and ASCII.
-Each rendered line start with the byte offset of the start of the line.
+Each rendered line starts with the byte offset of the start of the line.

 Tiler
 -----